Searching for axion-like time-dependent cosmic birefringence with data from SPT-3G: Methods

 \begin{widetext}

 \end{widetext} is computed at all $3981$ frequencies $f_i$ under consideration.
 To pare this information down to a single p-value, we compute the test statistic $\lambda_n$, defined as

-and compare this with a distribution of similar test statistics from simulated background-only timeseries.
+and compare this with a distribution of similar test statistics from simulated background-only time series.

-\subsubsection{Continuous Jackknives}
+\subsubsection{Continuous jackknives}

 SPT-3G's location at the South Pole, coupled with the fact that it observes a patch of fixed RA in the sky, means that observations are taken across the entire $2\pi$ range in azimuth.
-If there is a systematic induced by \textit{ground-pickup} (that is, light scattering off of ground-based features), it ought to show up as a function of azimuth.
+If there is a systematic induced by \textit{ground pickup} (that is, light scattering off of ground-based features), it ought to show up as a function of azimuth.
 Though this is a temporally varying quantity, we cannot use the temporal jackknife since azimuth takes on continuous rather than binary values.
 Thus we implement the continuous jackknife to test for azimuth-synchronous signals.

-Before running this test, the best-fit signal in time is subtracted from the timeseries.
-We then fit a sinusoid to the timeseries as a function of observation azimuth rather than time.
-Its amplitude is compared to a distribution of amplitudes from simulated background-only timeseries in order to calculate a p-value.
+Before running this test, the best-fit signal in time is subtracted from the time series.
+We then fit a sinusoid to the time series as a function of observation azimuth rather than time.
+Its amplitude is compared to a distribution of amplitudes from simulated background-only time series in order to calculate a p-value.
 We choose to look only at the fundamental mode (that is, an azimuthal sinusoid with a period of $2\pi$) and to neglect higher-frequency azimuthal modes because the horizon around the SPT is mostly featureless, with the exception of the Dark Sector Laboratory building where the SPT is housed.
-Although this feature will not appear as a pure sine wave, the strongest component of its Fourier decomposition will be the fundamental mode and thus this test is sensitive to the most likely cause of ground-pickup.
+Although this feature will not appear as a pure sine wave, the strongest component of its Fourier decomposition will be the fundamental mode and thus this test is sensitive to the most likely cause of ground pickup.

-\subsubsection{Null Jackknives}
+\subsubsection{Null jackknives}

-This final jackknife test was developed to search for systematic signals in quantities where any true axion-like signal should be nulled.
-It is used to probe scan-direction-dependent systematic effects (as could be caused by our decision to not correct for detector time constants) as well as differences between the $95$ and $150$ GHz observing bands (as could be caused by astrophysical foregrounds).
+This final jackknife test was developed to search for systematic signals in quantities where any true axionlike signal should be nulled.
+It is used to probe scan-direction-dependent systematic effects (as could be caused by our decision to not correct for detector time constants) as well as differences between the $95$ GHz and $150$ GHz observing bands (as could be caused by astrophysical foregrounds).
 We do not expect any systematics in these quantities, so these tests serve as an internal consistency check.